 One of the fundamental ideas behind Vi is that you don't need to move your hands away from the standard touch-typing position.
 All navigation and commands can be done without constantly moving your hands to the cursor and other navigation keys.
 This is one thing that always strikes me when I see people code without Vi.
 It looks to me like they're fighting with the keyboard, constantly having to move back and forth from the cursor keys.
 When you become fluent in Vi, writing code becomes much more intrinsic and you almost 'think' the code into being.

-As mentioned earlier, Vi operates in two modes - insert mode and command mode.
+As mentioned earlier, Vi has multiple two modes.
+Let's just start with the two main ones - insert mode and command mode.
 In Insert mode you can type letters, numbers, etc just like you would outside of Vi.
 To enter command mode, you can either use the escape key, or "ctrl-[".
 Given that the key to switch to command mode is one of the most commonly used keys, I prefer to globally remap my capslock key to the escape key (I use Key Tweak to do this).

 One mindset that is important to get into quickly is that the default mode is command mode.
 You should only be in insert mode if you're actually typing text.
 Try and get into the habit of going straight back to command mode after you've finished typing.
 If you've stopped to look and think about your code for a bit, then aim to get to a stage where you've subconsciously knocked it back into command mode whilst you're idle.
 The primary reason for this is that all the navigation and action keys require you to be in command mode.

 Once in command mode, all the keys (and various combinations) perform different actions.
 I would start off learning and practicing with just a few commands, and then learning new commands once you've mastered the previous ones.
 There really is such a huge number of commands available that you won't be able to learn them all anyway.
 I've been using Vi for 10 years now, and still have plenty of "I didn't know you could do that!" moments.